JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 * how find us page
 * gallery page
-* wildlife page

-* archive history page

-* add links and info to footer: pop up modal for heritage site
-* add links and info to footer: company number
-* add links and info to footer: pop up modal for terms and conditions
-* add links and info to footer: delete "other stuff"
 * create paypal codes
 * add paypal codes / buttons to shop page